Join for FREE

 [edit] Similar Species

-Ross's Gull is slightly larger with usually at least part of the dark collar, gray wingtips (adult), shorter stubby bill, and longer primary projection.
+Ross's Gull is slightly larger with usually at least part of the dark collar, grey wingtips and lighter grey underwing (adult), shorter stubby bill, and longer primary projection.

-Bonaparte's Gull is larger with longer bill, much longer primary projection, and dark wingtips.
+Bonaparte's Gull is larger with longer bill, much longer primary projection, and dark wingtips with a white forewing 'blaze'.

-Black-headed Gull is much larger with much less extensive brownish hood, dark wing tips, and larger red bill (in all plumages except juvenile which has pale bill).
+Black-headed Gull is much larger with a less extensive brownish hood, dark wing tips with a white forewing 'blaze', and larger red bill (in all plumages except juvenile which has paler bill).

 [edit] Distribution

-Breeds in Canada, central and southern Finland and the Swedish islands of Oland and Gotland, the Baltic States, Belarus, the northern Ukraine and across Russia to about 55E.
-Also breeds in very small numbers or sporadically elsewhere in north and east Europe including Norway, the Netherlands, Denmark and Poland.
+Breeds central and southern Finland and the Swedish islands of Öland and Gotland, the Baltic States, Belarus, northern Ukraine and across Russia to around Novosibirsk, with a disjunct population in eastern Russia and northeasternmost China from Lake Baikal east to the upper Amur River basin.
+Also breeds in very small numbers or sporadically elsewhere in north and east Europe including Norway, the Netherlands, Denmark and Poland, and very locally, a recent colonist around the Great Lakes area in Canada.

-Recorded as breeding or attempting to breed in Britain and France, Germany, the Czech Republic, Austria and Romania, and out of main range in Russia.
+Isolated breeding pairs or attempted breeding has also been recorded in Britain and France, Germany, the Czech Republic, Austria and Romania.

 Migratory, juveniles leave breeding grounds July-September followed by adults in October-November.

 Winters in the Gulfs of Bothnia and Finland and the Baltic, the coasts of east and southern British Isles (scarce) and from Denmark to Spain.
-In the Mediterranean occurs in the north from Gibraltar to the Middle East and off North-West Africa and also winters in the Black Sea and Sea of Azov.
+In the Mediterranean occurs in the north from Gibraltar to the Middle East and off northwest Africa and also winters in the Black Sea and Sea of Azov.
+The eastern Russian breeders migrate to the Yellow Sea in winter.
+Small numbers also winter off the east coast of Canada and northeast USA.
 Spring return movement in March-May.
-Passage is both coastal and inland and migrants can be seen across much of Britain and mainland Europe.
+Passage is both coastal and inland, and migrants can be seen across much of Britain and mainland Europe.
+First-summer birds often spend the summer in the wintering range, or a short distance outside of the breeding range; birds in this age group are much commoner visitors to Britain in summer than adults.

-Vagrant north to Iceland, Faroes and Norway, the Middle East and Kuwait, Canary Islands and Madeira.
+Vagrant north to Iceland, Faroes and Norway, and south to Hong Kong, Kenya, the Middle East and Kuwait, and the Canary Islands and Madeira.

 [edit] Taxonomy